OrthoPenguin – reflections on life and technology

 Deepin – the Most Beautiful Linux Distro

 I recently experimented with Deepin and was impressed.
 It’s by far the most well-polished Linux distro that I’ve used.
 Its appearance has hints of macOS, Windows 11, Gnome, and KDE.
 It, in some ways, takes the best of those things, and makes a new OS out of them.
-Very modern looking!
-It’s a Chinese-made Linux…
+It’s a Chinese-made Linux distro, which surprised…

 October 16, 2025